vedb/pupil-t265/README.md

 ## Example analysis

-The `examples` folder contains two recorded and exported datasets along with analysis code as part of a short paper submission to the  12th ACM Symposium on Eye Tracking Research and Applications (ETRA 2020).
+The `examples` folder contains two recorded and exported datasets along with analysis code to reproduce the results of the paper.

 To run the example code, clone or download the repository code first.
 The recommended way of installing the dependencies is through Anaconda/Miniconda